Emerse Faé: Nice

-In June 2008, he was loaned to Ligue 1 side OGC Nice, with a view to a permanent transfer.
-He made his debut for his new club on 9 August, in a 1–0 defeat to Le Havre, and on 20 September, he scored his first goal in a 2–2 draw against Le Mans FC.
+In June 2008, he was loaned to Ligue 1 side Nice, with a view to a permanent transfer.
+He made his debut for his new club on 9 August, in a 1–0 defeat to Le Havre, and on 20 September, he scored his first goal in a 2–2 draw against Le Mans.

 On 29 January 2009, it was confirmed that Faé had completed a permanent move to Nice for an undisclosed fee.
 On 18 October 2009, Faé was sent off with a second yellow card, after he directed abusive language towards the referee in a 4–1 loss against Lorient.
 He was suspended for three matches by the league.
 Nice also promised to discipline him internally.

 On 1 February 2012, Faé announced his retirement from football at age 28, due to ongoing problems with phlebitis.

 International career

 As a teenager, Faé played football for the French U17 and U21 teams.
 He debuted for the French U17 team in an 8–0 win over Liechtenstein on 26 February 2001, and was in the team that won the 2001 FIFA U-17 World Championship in Trinidad and Tobago.

 However, in 2005, following a FIFA rule change concerning national team eligibility, Faé switched allegiances from France to Ivory Coast, the country from which his parents had come.
 He received his first call up to the Ivory Coast national team for a World Cup qualifier against Benin on 27 March 2005.
 He made his debut in the 3–0 win.

 Faé scored his first goal for the Ivory Coast in a 1–1 draw against Switzerland on 27 May 2006, when he fired in a 30-yard shot, two minutes after coming on.

 Faé went on to play at the 2006 African Cup of Nations, appearing at every match for a total of 452 minutes.
 He also played for the country in the 2006 FIFA World Cup.
 He was called up to the Ivory Coast 23-man squad for the 2008 Africa Cup of Nations, and made his first appearance at the tournament in the Elephants' 3–0 victory over Mali on 29 January 2008.
 He was also selected for the 2010 African Cup of Nations, in which he appeared twice as a substitute.

 Faé was also selected in the preliminary Ivory Coast squad for the 2010 FIFA World Cup, but was eventually dropped along with Bakari Koné and Gilles Yapi Yapo, who played with him in the 2006 World Cup.